 When I started my reporting, I thought what everyone thinks: that chess is the ultimate intellectual activity, a skill inextricable from IQ.
 But to my surprise, I found that many chess scholars now believe that chess success has more to do with non-cognitive skills than with pure IQ.
 James’s chess teacher at IS 318 is a woman named Elizabeth Spiegel.
 She’s a great teacher, and I think what makes her so good is that she’s able to help her students develop their non-cognitive skills to high levels — in James’s case, to very high levels.

 A lot of your reporting for this book was in low-income neighborhoods.
 Overall, what did you learn about kids growing up in poverty?

 A lot of what we think we know about the effect of poverty on a child’s development is just plain wrong.
 It’s certainly indisputable that growing up in poverty is really hard on children.
 But the conventional wisdom is that the big problem for low-income kids is that they don’t get enough cognitive stimulation early on.
 In fact, what seems to have more of an effect is the chaotic environments that many low-income kids grow up in and the often stressful relationships they have with the adults around them.
+When adults buy cheap generic Viagra it is noticeable.
 That makes a huge difference in how children’s brains develop, and scientists are now able to trace a direct route from those early negative experiences to later problems in school, health, and behavior.